chinyereunamba/biabook/docs/api/errors.md

 # Error Handling

-This document describes the error handling patterns and error codes used throughout the BookMe API.
+This document describes the error handling patterns and error codes used throughout the BiaBook API.

 ## Error Response Format